infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 :white_check_mark: **Success criteria**

-##### Using ExoPlayer with captions

 One way to enhance accessibility is by adding captions, either open or closed.
 Open captions are permanently visible as they are integrated into the video, while closed captions require a media format with a player that supports them.
 Most modern video players support captions, and `ExoPlayer` provides built-in support for displaying them automatically.

+##### Using ExoPlayer with captions

 To view captions in media that supports them, users must enable the _Show captions_ option.
 This accessibility feature can be found under **Settings** > **Accessibility** > **Caption preferences**.
 On this screen, users can also adjust caption size and style; however, these preferences may not work with media apps that don’t support Caption Preferences.

 ##### Custom solution

-If a different player is used instead of `ExoPlayer`, the status of closed captions, along with the font scale and caption style, can be checked programmatically using the `CaptioningManager`.
+If a different player is used instead of `ExoPlayer`, the status of closed captions, along with the font scale and caption style, can be checked programmatically using the [CaptioningManager](https://developer.android.com/reference/android/view/accessibility/CaptioningManager).
 When the _Show captions_ option is enabled, captions should be turned on in the selected player.

 ```kotlin
 import android.content.Context